ammarsassi/JSON_APP/README.md

 # Summary of the project
-Extraction of JSON data from html requests, Json data injection in java objects for storage in a relational database to be used in summary dashboards on an online website.
+Extraction of JSON data from html requests, data injection in java objects for storage in a relational database to be used in summary dashboards on an online website.

 # Tools and technologies used
 * Spring Boot 2.6.2